 Moving on to the campus of Saint James School you are invited to tour the Biggs Rectory home and garden.
 The home was built in 2002 in the Georgian style and is well-appointed with tasteful furnishings and decor.
 The school’s headmaster has carefully created and tended a garden in the English style with arbors, roses and many beautiful perennials in soft pastel colors.
 The garden overlooks the Bai Yuka, a spring fed pond at the heart of the campus.
 Restrooms are available in the Kerfoot Refectory (Cafeteria).
 Saint James School is an Episcopal boarding school founded in 1842.
 During the Civil War soldiers came onto the campus on a number of occasions and twice the school had its food supplies raided.
 Surprisingly they were able to operate during the Civil War until the summer of 1864, but were forced to close for the 1864-1865 school year.

-St. Mark’s Episcopal church on Lappans Road was constructed in 1849 and is a beautiful example of Gothic Revival style architecture built using local stone.
+St. Mark’s Episcopal Church on Lappans Road was constructed in 1849 and is a beautiful example of Gothic Revival style architecture built using local stone.
 The church elevates African American narratives which are central to the church’s history.
 Restrooms and light refreshments will be available here.
 Please take the time to visit the church and see where congregants worshiped in the years just before the Civil War.
-During the war the church served as a hospital for the wounded from nearby Antietam.
+During the war the church served as a hospital for the wounded from nearby fighting.

 Near Keedysville a private home which served as a hospital after the Battle of Antietam will be open for tour goers.
 The home is a large Georgian center hall home, built by an early member of the Maryland state legislature, with a large addition built in the mid 1830s.
-It sits next to one of the beautiful stone bridges which dot the county and across the road from one of its many grist mills (not part of the tour).
+It sits next to one of the beautiful stone bridges which dot the county and across the road from one of its many grist mills (not open).
 This property truly typifies nineteenth century Washington County’s important attributes–water which acted as an engine for mills and a route for commerce and a well-built bridge which allowed farmers access to the mill.